 Did you know that the education system you have chosen for your child is the most effective known?
 Dr. Kevin Rathunde of the University of Utah recently delivered a keynote address to a group of Montessori administrators in which he emphasized that in his study contrasting Montessori and traditional schools, Montessori students were almost twice as likely to work with intrisinc motivation.
 Students from traditional schools understood that they had to get the work done because it was important, but they didn’t enjoy it or immerse themselves in the flow of working to great satisfaction.
 Montessori students did.
 For more on this look at Rathunde, K., & Csikszentmihalyi, M., Applications of flow in human development and education: The collected works of Mihaly Csikszentmihalyi, 2014.
 Dr. Angeline Lillard published results of an exhaustive study (Lillard, Science, September 2006) showing that Montessori children not only retained academic information more readily than students learning in a traditional environment, but were significantly more thoughtful and empathetic in their relationships with others.
 In her study of Milwaukee school children, “children who were in the public Milwaukee Montessori schools from preschool to fifth grade scored significantly higher on standardized tests (ACT and WKCE) of math and science than did matched controls from their same high schools” (Lillard, 2005).
 Our own SAT scores consistently show the same result year after year (see these on our website – www.soaringwings.org).
 Our highly educated and talented faculty (100% AMS credentialed, 100% holding bachelors degrees, 80% holding or working on master’s degrees), the precision manipulative tools, the mastery learning approach, the logical progression of lessons from simplest to most complex, the multi-year age grouping, and the individualized curriculum all combine to provide the ultimate educational experience.
-Duna attended the International Montessori Congress in Portland last summer – an incredible gathering of 2500 Montessorians from all over the world.
-There were keynotes by leaders in science, education, sociology and philosophy.
-They spoke of the state of the Earth, the state of humanity and the path of education.
-Their messages were basically the same – and they have resonated through conferences and journal articles in the past year.
+Through our teacher training, conferences, graduate school, thesis projects and consulting experiences we continue to see the effectiveness of this method unlike anything else available.
 A Montessori education – the unique blend of academics, the arts, sciences, geography, history and education for peace – is just what today’s children need to prepare for their future.